-Within 2-4 years of graduation, Electrical Engineering program graduates will demonstrate, or be prepared to achieve:
+Within 2-4 years of graduation, Electrical Engineering program graduates will achieve:

 - Successful careers, as reflected by advancement to positions that include greater responsibility and intellectual challenge

 - Successful performance in graduate or professional degree programs

 Graduates of the Electrical Engineering Program are expected to demonstrate: